Why Bridge Grades?

 Voters are ready for a fresh idea.

-1. Bridge Grade: An objective, transparent, and data-oriented method of sorting politicians that measures observable leadership behaviors including bi-partisan voting records, pragmatism, collaboration, and efforts that unites (not divides).
+Bridge Grades are an objective, transparent, and data-oriented method of sorting politicians that measures observable leadership behaviors including bi-partisan voting records, pragmatism, collaboration, and efforts that unites (not divides).
 Bridge Grade offers a letter grade (A, B, C, F) to identify “bridgers” from “dividers” based on observable behaviors including bill authoring, voting records, public statements, public appearances, funding sources, and ultimately their effectiveness in seeking pragmatic legislative solutions through demonstrating collaboration, consensus-orientation, and coalition-building.

 A new way to think about the game of politics